Last updated on March 19th, 2019

 Can I include my pets in a prenup?

 Yes.
 If you owned the pet before marriage, you can use your prenup to designate who the pet will go to if you split up.
-This is because under Virginia law pets are property, and subject to the normal rules
+This is because pets are technically property under Virginia law, and subject to the normal rules

 However, for a pet acquired after marriage, the court will usually award the pet to the person who was most involved in caring for it.

 More and more couples are choosing to acquire assets and have children without getting married.
 When these couples decide to part ways, they must negotiate who the assets go to, and how they’ll handle the children’s inheritance.

 For this reason, cohabitating couples may decide to draft a cohabitation agreement, which is similar to a prenuptial agreement.
 A cohabitation agreement is also a legally binding contract and should be reviewed by a lawyer.

 Essentially, this cohabitation agreement is a kind of prenup for couples who don’t want to go through all the hoops to get legally married.

 While a separation would be incredibly complicated without an agreement (since the couple isn’t together “legally”), having a cohabitation agreement in place can save a good deal of time and money in the event of a split.